BasThomas/basthomas.github.io/speaking.md

 user-centric apps.
 He cares about communication and collaboration.
-In his spare time, he curates <a href="https://swiftweekly.github.io">Swift Weekly Brief</a>, talks about things on the <a href="https://contravariance.rocks">Contravariance podcast</a>, and works on various open source projects, like <a href="http://githawk.com">GitHawk</a>.
+In his spare time, he curates <a href="https://swiftweekly.github.io">Swift Weekly Brief</a>, talks about things on the <a href="https://contravariance.rocks">Contravariance podcast</a>, helps organizing <a href="https://swiftaveiro.xyz">SwiftAveiro</a>, a Swift workshop conference, and works on various open source projects, like <a href="http://githawk.com">GitHawk</a>.
 </p>
 Coffee is nice.
 Watches are cool.